-Alfalfa leafcutter bee cells are placed into incubation trays and the incubator temperature is set at 30° C. Count "Day 1" of incubation as the first full day at which the bee cells are at 30° C. This calendar of incubation assumes cold storage at 5° C prior to incubation and incubation at 30° C, with use of dichlorvos resin strips for chalcid parasite control.
+Once alfalfa leafcutting bee cells have been placed into incubation trays and the incubator temperature is set at 30° C, count "Day 1" of incubation as the first full day at which the bee cells are at 30° C. This alfalfa leafcutting bee incubation calendar assumes cold storage of bee cells at 5° C prior to incubation at 30° C, with use of dichlorvos resin strips for chalcid parasite control.